Supporting clients to develop a range of coping skills is a common focus in therapy.

 Below, we will introduce coping cards, a rationale for using them in therapy, as well as examples and templates to try.

-Before you continue, we thought you might like to download our three Positive CBT Exercises for free.
-These science-based exercises will provide you with detailed insight into positive Cognitive-Behavioral Therapy (CBT) and give you the tools to apply it in your therapy or coaching.
+Before you continue, we thought you might like to download our three Resilience Exercises for free.
+These engaging, science-based exercises will help you effectively deal with difficult circumstances and give you the tools to improve the resilience of your clients, students, or employees.

 This Article Contains:

 What Are Coping Skills Cards?

 Coping skills cards are helpful therapeutic tools that can be used with clients of any age.
 These cards are also known as coping index cards, coping strategy cards, or simply coping cards.
 They are simple small cards with brief prompts on them to facilitate use of a specific coping strategy or idea from therapy.

 Coping skills cards are often used in conjunction with therapy sessions.
 Coping tools are usually generated and rehearsed in therapy sessions, and then clients use the coping cards to carry out these ideas in real-life situations (Wright, 2006).